top of page

 • Best Spots

 Focus on pilings, jetties, and rocky outcrops where barnacles and oysters grow.
 Sheepshead graze on these surfaces.
-Nearshore rockpiles and structure hold them too!
+Nearshore rock piles and structures hold them too!

 • Bait and Tackle